Adobe Flash Player: Enterprise

 Adobe has partnered with Harman to support enterprise Flash Player users until at least 2023.
 The Harman Flash player variant is labeled as version 50.x, to avoid confusion with other variants.

 Web browsers

 Internet Explorer 11, along with IE mode in Edge, will continue with ActiveX support, and by extension Flash Player support.
-Firefox forks that plan to continue NPAPI support, and by extension Flash Player support, include Waterfox, Basilisk, Pale Moon, and K-Meleon.
+Firefox forks that plan to continue NPAPI support, and by extension Flash Player support, include Basilisk, Pale Moon, K-Meleon, and Waterfox Classic.
 Various Chromium-based Chinese browsers will also continue to support Flash Player in PPAPI and/or NPAPI form, including, but not limited to, 360 Secure Browser.

-Shortly after Flash EOL, South African Revenue Service (SARS) released a custom version of Chromium browser with the Adobe Flash Player "time bomb" removed.
+Shortly after Flash reached end-of-life, South African Revenue Service (SARS) released a custom version of the Chromium browser with the Adobe Flash Player "time bomb" removed.
 This browser can access only a small set of SARS online pages containing Flash-based forms required for filing financial reports.

 Adobe Flash Player Projector

 Although no longer available directly from Adobe, all versions of Adobe Flash Player Projector (also known as Adobe Flash Player Standalone) lack the "time bomb" present in the newer plug-in variants, and thus continue to be able to play all supported Flash file formats, including SWF files, without modification.